 Seattle Humane expenses the production costs of advertising as incurred.
-Advertising expense was \$217,147 and \$125,613 for the years ended March 31, 2016 and 2015, respectively, and is included in marketing and promotions expense.
+Advertising expense was \$117,500 and \$217,147, respecively, for the years ended March 31, 2017 and 2016, and is included in marketing and promotions expense.

 Federal income taxes

 The Internal Revenue Service has recognized The Humane Society for Seattle/King County as exempt from federal income taxes under provision of Section 501(a) of the Internal Revenue Code as an entity described in Section 501(c)(3) and not as a private foundation.